The effects of overuse of lawns during Winter

 Author: Stefan Palm Date Posted: 15 June 2021

 The most common lawns in Adelaide are Couches, Kikuyu and Buffalo.
-These are classified as warm season grasses.
-According to James B Beard, “Warm season turf grasses are those species having a temperature optimum of 26 to 35 degrees celsius” As temperatures fall below 26 degrees, they slow down until stopping completely at around the 20 degree mark.
-Only a rise in temperature will bring them out of dormancy.
+These are classified as warm-season grasses.
+According to James B Beard, “Warm-season turfgrasses are those species having a temperature optimum of 26 to 35 degrees celsius” As temperatures fall below 26 degrees, they slow down until stopping completely at around the 20 degree mark.
+Only a temperature rise will bring them out of dormancy.

 There are a couple of important takeaways from this understanding: